ivangfr/springboot-react-keycloak/README.md

 - In the form that opens, paste the `access token` (obtained at [getting-access-token](#getting-access-token)) in the `Value` field.
 Then, click `Authorize` and `Close` to finalize.

 - Done!
-You can now access the secured endpoints
+We can now access the secured endpoints

 ## Useful Commands